ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/dynamic-time-series-queries/dynamic-queries.markdown

 ---

-#### Alternative Syntax: Declare a Time-Series Function
+#### `declare timeseries` Syntax: Declaring a Time-Series Function

-You can use an alternative syntax, that introduces greater flexibility to your queries (allowing you, for example, to pass arguments to your query).
+This syntax allows you to declare a time-series function and call it from your query.
+It introduces greater flexibility to your queries as you can, for example, pass arguments to/by the time-series function.

-To use this syntax, **declare a timeseries function** and call the function from your query.

 Here is a query in both syntaxes.
-We pick users whose age is under 30, and retrieve a range of a time-series called "HeartRate".
+It picks users whose age is under 30, and if they own a time-series named "HeartRate" retrieves a range of entries from this series.

 | With Time-Series Function | Without Time-Series Function |